-We can infer from the Article name, “Outstanding Expenses Journal Entry” that the journal entry relates to the expenses which are not paid but incurred.
+The article “Outstanding Expenses Journal Entry” suggests that the journal entry relates to expenses that have not been paid but incurred.

 Confused?